 Poetry & Pints Nothing but poetry love and a good pint – a reading series that’s all about the work.
 P&P was started in 2016 by our friend GS Murphy and is the newest addition to the Pittsburgh Poetry Collective fold!
-Poetry & Pints is returning to regular monthly events in January 2020 at Burgh’ers Brewing in Lawrenceville.
+Poetry & Pints held regular monthly events at Burgh’ers Brewing in Lawrenceville prior to stay-at-home orders.
+The show is now online.
 For more information, please visit the Poetry & Pints page!

 Pittsburgh Poetry Calendar